 Additionally, ADD and ADHD will not be cause for a rate increase, and insurers cannot issue exclusion periods or elimination riders for your medical history.

 Adults with ADHD, or applicants with children affected by this condition will require additional consideration when applying for an individual health plan.
 As ADD was deemed a pre-existing condition, you would typically experience an increase in rates or even a full decline.
 This varied from one insurer to another, yet depended on the medication you take, if any.
 Premiums were usually higher for those on multiple prescriptions.
 Before 2014, adults and children with this condition could have their rates increased, but only adults could be declined between 2010-2013.

 For an example of how underwriting worked for one company, here is a look at a health plan’s 2012 guidelines regarding ADD/ADHD.
 This carrier had one of the more easily understandable underwriting manuals, and also slightly less strict policy for conditions than others.
 This insurer favored applicants who had been medication- and treatment-free for at least one year, adjusting rates slightly or not at all in these cases.
 If you used medication, there was the potential of paying double the amount of a normal premium, or being declined altogether.

 Other Health Plan Options for ADD/ADHD

-Medicaid & CHIP
+Medicaid and CHIP

-CHIP is a program to cover uninsured children and pregnant women whose income is higher than Medicaid, and they will also accept individuals with ADD.
+The Children’s Health Insurance Program (CHIP) covers uninsured children and pregnant women whose income is higher than Medicaid, and they will also accept individuals with ADD.
 As long as you meet the income requirements for subsidized coverage, you will only have to pay a nominal fee for premiums or a small copay for services, though some states require no fees.
 Others who have a family income over 300 percent of the Federal Poverty Level may also get insured through CHIP for a higher cost.
 Like Medicaid, CHIP will cover mental health treatment and medications.